Apulian vase painting

 Pelike by a painter of the Tarrytown Group; Eros, a woman with a harp and a youth with a fawn; circa 320/310 BC.

-Apulian vase painting was a regional style of South Italian vase painting from ancient Apulia in southeast Italy.
+Apulian vase painting was a regional style of Southern Italian vase painting from ancient Apulia in southeastern Italy.
 It comprises geometric pottery and red-figure pottery.

 The legitimate Iron Age sequel to the Neolithic and Bronze Age culture of Matera and Molfetta has not yet been discovered and the pre-history of Daunia, Peucetia and Messapia begins to take shape as a coherent whole only with the 7th century BCE.
 Even then our knowledge is almost confined to the pottery, but it offers a rich field for study.